 To me, that sounds like a pretty good place to focus future investment!

 A smart person knows to reinvest where the returns are high…and they know to cut and run when the returns are low.
 But they don’t ever stop moving forward.

 I had a conversation recently with an operator who is getting creamed in his market.
 The leading companies in his space are absolutely smashing him.

-And — despite the fact that getting a new website would represent approximately 2% of his annual revenue, he’s scared of doing it.
+And — despite the fact that getting a new website would represent approximately 2% of his annual revenue — he’s scared of doing it.
 Why?
-Because 5 years ago, he spent money on Yelp ads, and it didn’t work.
+Because 5 years ago, he spent money on Yelp ads, and they didn’t work.

 Our typical customer gets increases of between 20-50% of sales in the year after they come to us.
 Sure, we can’t take ALL the credit…but we’re definitely taking some!
 Do you really think spending 2% of revenue for a 30% increase is a bad idea?

 Come on — do you really think the winners in ANY space give up on marketing just because ONE attempt didn’t work?
 Do you really the think the winners stop working on something as soon as it’s working reasonably well?
 No!
 They keep pushing for the most gains!

 I’m not just talking about websites, although this is one of the best ROI investments you can find in the industry.
 I’m also talking about other things like Adwords.
 If you’re able to make Adwords work for your business, you’ll be unstoppable.

 Poker is a game which rewards the player for understanding where to take risk.
 If the downside is limited and the upside is unlimited….load up!

 The people who don’t know how to play risk properly?
 Get ready for a future of paying 25% commission.